Peter-T-Ruehr/stack_cropping/README.md

  *   - optional contrast enhancement
  *
  *   Should run on Linux, Win & iOS.

+To use the macro, either
+  - drag and drop the \*.ijm- file into the Fiji main window and click "Run" (Ctrl+R) on your keyboard
+  - store a copy of the \*.ijm- file in the "Macros" folder (Fiji.app/plugins/Macros).
+If the file name ends with an underscore (e.g. stack_cropping_1-0-0_.ijm), the macro will be     available from the Fiji menu at Plugins > Macros > stack cropping 1-0-0

 Please cite the following paper when you use this macro:
 Rühr et al. (in rev.): Juvenile ecology drives adult morphology in two insect orders.